ralmario/ProgrammingAssignment3/CodeBook.md

 ## Transformations:

-The created R script (named run_analysis.R) uses the following files in the Human Activity Recognition dataset files:
+The created R script (named run_analysis.R) uses the following files in the Human Activity Recognition dataset:
 1. **features_info.txt**: Shows information about the variables used on the feature vector.
 2. **features.txt**: List of all features.
 3. **activity_labels.txt**: Links the class labels with their activity name.